Berkley, Michigan: Culture

 Downtown Berkley stretches along 12 Mile Road between Greenfield Road and Coolidge Highway, and along Coolidge Highway between 12 Mile Road and 11 Mile Road.
 Downtown Berkley is home to many restaurants, boutiques, clothing stores, and retail shops.
 Berkley's municipal offices, public library, and public safety headquarters are located near the intersection of 12 Mile Road and Coolidge Highway.
 Downtown Berkley hosts an annual Art Bash, which drew roughly 10,000 people to the city's commercial sector in 2016.
 The Art Bash brings local artists from all over Michigan to sell art from photographs, garden art, jewelry and pottery to clothing accessories and paintings.
 Local stores and shops also participate in the festivities holding sidewalk sales.
 The city is an active participant in the annual Woodward Dream Cruise, a popular classic car showcase in the Metro Detroit area.
 Berkley hosts a classic car parade Downtown, called the Berkley CruiseFest.
 It holds the festivities one day before the official date of the Dream Cruise, and has done so every year since 1995.

 In addition to the Downtown festivities, the city holds an annual Summerfest and Winterfest through the city Parks and Recreation department and partnerships with volunteers and community organizations.
-The City of Berkley is home to many neighborhood parks and a large central community center, which is located on Catalpa Drive, just east of Anderson Middle School.
+The City of Berkley is home to many neighborhood parks and a large central community center, which is located on Robina Avenue, just off of Catalpa Drive and directly east of Anderson Middle School.
 For decades, Berkley Parks and Recreation operated an ice arena at their central facility, but this was closed in 2016 due to a coolant leak in the facility.
 In 2019, the Berkley Ice Arena was demolished.

 The city of Berkley was planned and exists as an inner-ring suburb of Detroit.
 The majority of its streets connect on a grid pattern and typical lots are small by suburban standards.
 This is viewed by the residents as fostering a tight-knit community.
 This has led to the community becoming an increasingly popular suburb, being among the healthiest housing markets in Michigan and the United States, but despite this Berkley is still considered affordable by Money.com, which rated Berkley as the 28th-best place to live for the money, in the United States due to its "small-town feel" within Metro Detroit and its "easily walkable downtown".